davegutz/myStateOfCharge/SOC_Photon/README.md

 3. On restart after load, check the retained parameter list (SRAM battery backed up).
 The list is displayed on startup for convenience.
 Go slowly with this if you've been tuning.
 4. Record Hd, Pf, Pa, brief v1 burst.
 Confirm the 'unit =' is for the intended build install.
 5. Check Xm=0 before walk away from installed system.
-6. Enable tweak logic if desired (default values in [] in 'h' printout.)